ariankordi/FFL.js/README.md

 * Supported FFL features: Expressions, mipmaps, ~~bounding box~~, `partsTransform` and model flags for headwear, `FFLiVerifyReason`, basic head only icon creation
 * Tested from Three.js r109 up to r173, latest as of writing _(Both included shaders work exclusively in sRGB)_

-There are currently two demos: `demo-basic.html` and `demo-minimal.html`, both of which are pretty underwhelming.
+There are currently two demos within `examples`: `demo-basic.html` and `demo-minimal.html`, both of which are pretty underwhelming.

 <img width="350" src="https://github.com/user-attachments/assets/853b4159-4cb0-47ac-b929-220299a3017a">